NarenKR/AzureDevOpsDemoGenerator/docs/Local-Development.md

-# Running the Azure DevOps Demo Generator locally
+# Running the DevOps Generator locally

 To run this locally, you will need: